 ACLS began awarding fellowships and grants to individual scholars in 1926.
 That year, drawing on funds from one of the Rockefeller philanthropies, the ACLS Committee on Aid to Research distributed grants of up to $300 each to 21 applicants.

-Through the following century of service in supporting scholars, ACLS has funded tens of thousands of humanistic scholars and projects and convened and actively participated in initiatives that have directly influenced the fields and teaching of the humanities and interpretive social sciences.
+Through the following century of service in supporting scholars, ACLS has funded tens of thousands of humanistic scholars and projects that have directly influenced the fields and teaching of the humanities and interpretive social sciences.
 These include:

 Mellon/ACLS Public Fellowships (2011-2020)